Learn About the Different Types of Garage Doors

 - Tilt-up retractable garage door: works similarly to a canopy garage door but there’s no part of the garage door that protrudes from your home when it’s open.
 Since the door is suspended independently from the frame, a tilt-up retractable garage door takes up more space than a tilt-up canopy garage door

-While sectional garage doors are the most popular style of garage door for residential homes in the United States, some homeowners have tilt-up garage doors.
+While sectional garage doors are the most popular types of garage doors for residential homes in the United States, some homeowners have tilt-up garage doors.
 Before deciding which style is better for your home, you should note that tilt-up garage doors are traditionally more expensive and more difficult to operate than a sectional garage door.

 Single Vs Double Garage Doors